Ph.D. in Religious Studies, K. U. Leuven, Belgium

 PROFESSIONAL ACTIVITIES AND AWARDS

-(ed.)
-The Wiley-Blackwell Companion to Inter-religious Dialogue.
-Oxford: Wiley-Blackwell, 2013.
+The Wiley-Blackwell Companion to Inter-Religious Dialogue.
+Wiley-Blackwell, 2013.

 “Religious Pluralism and Christian Faith: A Case for Soteriological Agnosticism” in Actualidade Teologica vols.
 40-41, 2012, pp. 50-71.

 The World Market and Interreligious Dialogue. (ed. with Glenn Willis) Eugene: Wipf and Stock, 2011.